devMikeFrancis/digital-movie-poster/README.md

 ### Poster Data Auto-population

 When using the IMDB ID to manage poster data the application will use [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to populate the metadata and poster image.

-### Plex

-To use Plex, go to the settings configuration, check the checkbox to use the Plex service and enter your Plex IP address and Plex auth token.
-You can find your Plex auth token [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-### A Note on Deleting Posters

-If you delete a poster that was cached from a service like Plex the poster will return on next cache. `The cache service runs every 4 hours when the DMP screen is active`.
-You can always choose which posters you want in the rotation.

 ## Updating